 Some foods may use alternative sweetener but can be high in fat.
 These are not a good choice.
-For example, 'diabetic' chocolate or 'carbohydrate modified' ice- cream.
-Choose a low fat option instead.
+For example, 'diabetic' chocolate or 'carbohydrate modified' icecream.

 Some alternative sweeteners can affect your blood sugar level.
-You should check your blood sugar just before having the alternative sweetener or food containing an alternative sweetener.
-You should check your blood sugar again after two hours to see if there is any effect.
-You might need to repeat this a couple of times, to make sure the effect is due to the artificial sweetener.
+You could check your blood sugar to see if there is any effect.
+You might need to do this a couple of times to make sure the effect is due to the artificial sweetener.